nalex1/alx-system_engineering-devops1/0x02-shell_redirections/README.md

- my project of shell redirection
+my project in shell redirection